neoighodaro/laravel-early-access/readme.md

   table.
 You need to do this before you run the migration though. `default: subscribers`

 - `notifications` - The default notification classes.
-You can use your own notification classes if you would like to change how users are notified when they subscribe or unsubscribe.
+You can use your own notification classes if you would like to change how users will be notified when they subscribe or unsubscribe.

 ## Using `/` or an existing route as the early access URL

-To use `/` or an existing route in your application as the early acces URL, you need to do the following:
+To use `/` or an existing route in your application as the early access URL, you need to do the following:

 First, register the service provider manually below the `App\Providers\RouteServiceProvider::class` in `config/app.php`.